MLflow¶

 Organizing Experiments¶

-Experiments are named from config paths.
+Experiments are derived from config paths.
 Use meaningful config names for clarity.

 Or via CLI: